PolytechAngersMecatroniqueClub/istiaENGRAIS/README.md

 * worlds : cf "how to use -> modify the worlds"
   * engrais.world : file generated automatically, should not be modified
   * engrais2.world : file generated automatically, should not be modified
   * engrais3.world : file generated automatically, should not be modified
+  * engrais4.world : file generated automatically, should not be modified
   * engrais.world.xacro : xacro file that uses population tags to generate the default world
+  * engrais.world.py : python3 code that uses population tags to generate a world
   * engrais2.world.py : python3 code that uses population tags to generate a world
   * engrais3.world.py : python3 code that fully generates a customable random world
+  * engrais4.world.py : python3 code that fully generates a customable random world

 ## how to use